- Native Minecraft Version:

 - Source Code:

-Hawk does not and will not support MC versions 1.9+
+Hawk does not and will never support Minecraft versions 1.9+

 This video is outdated.
 In the future, a new promotional video showcasing the rewritten version of Hawk will replace this video.